 Every piece of content you create should work hard for you.
 One of the best ways to ensure that it does is to repurpose your content into other formats.
 Blog posts should always be repurposed into long- and short-form social media messages.
 This is your low-hanging fruit.

 But you can go beyond that.
 Turn an article into a slide deck with Powerpoint or Keynote and then share the deck on Slideshare.
 Next, you can use that deck as the basis of a video, which you upload to YouTube and then embed on your website.
 Or use it as talking points for a Facebook Live video.

 Create a publishing schedule for your leveraged content

 Once you leverage your content, schedule it.
-You don’t want to publish leveraged content back to back (for example, you wouldn’t want to publish a blog post one day and then embed a video of that same content on your blog the next day).
+You don’t want to publish repurposed content back to back on the same platform.
+For example, you wouldn’t want to publish a blog post one day and then embed a video of that same content on your blog the next day.
 But you can go ahead and create the video and then use your blog scheduler to set a date to publish it in the future.

 Use an editorial calendar for your social media marketing